 APPENDIX

 [This is where your appendix goes.
 You can have as many appendices as you wish.
-If you have additional appendices, insert a Section Break (Next Page) between them and apply the Heading 1 style to the heading of each appendix.
+If you have additional appendices, insert a simple Page Break between them and apply the Heading 1 style to the heading of each appendix.
 Don’t forget to update the Table of Contents.]

+[Do NOT put your references or bibliography ahead of any appendices]

 BIBLIOGRAPHY